-Conducted by Sir John Eliot Gardiner, the English Baroque Soloists and Monteverdi Choir perform Bach and Handel.
-Recorded live on June 22, 2014 during the Versailles Festival at the Palace of Versailles.
+Conducted by Sir John Eliot Gardiner, the English Baroque Soloists and Monteverdi Choir perform pieces from Bach, Rameau, and Handel.

 Please consider supporting Monteverdi Choir.